HomeSite Map

 Recording History

-On October 18th, 1964, The Beatles met in EMI Studio Two for a marathon recording session to knock out as many songs as possible for their next album and single.
-Within nine hours (from 2:30 to 11:30 pm) they brought a total of eight songs to completion.
+On October 18th, 1964, The Beatles met in EMI Studio Two for a marathon recording session to knock out as many new songs as possible for their next album and single release.
+Within nine hours (from 2:30 to 11:30 pm) The Beatles brought a total of eight songs to completion.
 They then got up early the next morning to travel to Edinburgh to begin three consecutive performance days in Scotland.

 In the final half hour of this recording day they recorded the last of these eight songs, Buddy Holly's "Words Of Love."
 Although they were no doubt tired by this time, you can't tell by the results.
 They recorded the song live, vocals and all, in two takes.
 "Take two" was the keeper and onto this they decided to add some overdubs to sweeten it up, this making the result "take three."